-Media Innovation has been designed with a single goal in mind: Retrain journalists to fulfill this need.
+Media Innovation program was designed with a single goal in mind: Retrain journalists to become digitally fluent storytellers.

 At the core of the program is an in-depth project of significance reported and produced and assembled as a collection of digital stories over the course of the three-semester degree.
 Projects can range from interactive web documentaries to data driven investigations.